antonk52/wp-preset/wp-content/plugins/updraftplus/readme.txt

 == Upgrade Notice ==
-* 1.11.20: Various tweaks and fixes, plus new multisite-related features in UpdraftPlus Premium
+* 1.12.2: Compatible with the forthcoming UpdraftCentral; various minor tweaks